AlphaGenes/AlphaPart/vignettes/references.md

   initially increasing and later improving somatic cell score, increasing calving to conception, and initially decreasing and later improving longevity.)

-* Spehar et al. (2011) Partitioning of Genetic Trends by Origin in Croatian Simmental Cattle.
+* Špehar et al. (2011) Partitioning of Genetic Trends by Origin in Croatian Simmental Cattle.
   Agriculturae Conspectus Scientificus, 76(4):301-304. https://hrcak.srce.hr/72103
   (Partitioned genetic trend into local and import contributions for different traits